radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 Figure 2: Exporting Data Sources

-You can then copy the export file to the desired RadiantOne server and use the [Import](#to-import-data-sources) option to import the data sources.
+You can then upload the export file to the desired RadiantOne server and use the [Import](#to-import-data-sources) option to import the data sources.

 >[!warning] The following default data sources are included with RadiantOne: vdsha (points to the RadiantOne nodes in the cluster), advworks, derbyorders, derbysales, examples, northwind, log2db, and vdapdb (points to the local Derby database server), and replicationjournal (points to a local RadiantOne Universal Directory store and is used for inter-cluster replication).
 Therefore, be aware that when you import one of these data sources on the target RadiantOne server, the data sources with the same name are overwritten.
 For this reason, it is recommended that you do not export these data sources.